shnoh171/shnoh171.github.io/_posts/2019-08-27-hello-window-in-opengl.md

   - GPU and GPU Programming
 ---

-This is a full code from the tutorial "Learn OpenGL" [^LOGL].
+This is a full code of Hello Window from the tutorial "Learn OpenGL" [^LOGL].

 ```c++
 #include <iostream>